health

 ADVERTISEMENT

 Within a week, Applegate had her first lumpectomy, and was told she needed six weeks radiotherapy instead of chemotherapy.
-She also tested positive for the breast cancer gene, which meant the chances of the cancer coming back were potentially higher.
+She also tested positive for a BRCA breast cancer genome, which meant the chances of the cancer coming back were potentially higher.

 "That sort of changed everything for me," she told Oprah.
 "Radiation was something temporary, and it wasn't addressing the issue of this coming back or the chance of it coming back in my left breast.
 I sort of had to kind of weigh all my options at that point."